Slyza13/access-to-drinking-water/README.md

 - Start with **README.md** → gives you the big picture and results.
 - Look at **`/analysis/Project_1.xlsx`** → my cleaned dataset, calculations, and visualizations.
 - Explore **`/data/Estimates-on-the-use-of-water-2020.csv`** → raw dataset straight from WHO/UNICEF JMP.
-- Check **`/docs/Integrated-project-guidelines.pdf`** → the project brief from ALX/ExploreAI for context.

 ---